In some games, Death Is a Slap on the Wrist

 - Every time your mech is destroyed in Artix Entertainment's free Flash game MechQuest, you're told that you managed to eject.

-- Phantasy Star II, unlike most Japanese RPG titles, literally does have your characters dying for real if they're slain in battle.
-You then have to go to a Cloning Lab to have the dead character cloned into a new being possessing the old one's abilities and memories.
+- Phantasy Star II uses a Cloning Lab instead of a church to fit its sci-fi setting.
+When the service is used, the dead character is cloned into a new being possessing the old one's abilities and memories.
 This also happens in canon at least once, as your entire party is killed in the crash of Gaila with the planet Palma, but Tyler had everyone cloned.

 - Dark Souls: Because of the Darksign curse that's ravaged Lordran (and much of the surrounding world besides), you and most everyone you meet have been Dead All Along.
 The curse keeps an Undead alive even after they sustain lethal damage by restoring him or her to life at the last Bonfire they've visited.
 And while that's not SO bad, it has two drawbacks.
 First, resting at/getting resurrected by a bonfire causes almost every other Only Mostly Dead creature to come back as well.
 Second, Undeads will eventually go Hollow and start attacking anything non-Hollow.
 While the second doesn't ever clearly manifest in gameplay, it's implied quitting the game for good is equivalent to letting your PC go Hollow.